We’re here 24/7 to listen and help.

 Residential treatment is the right level when clinical needs exceed what outpatient can safely address.
 Villa Healing Center provides residential mental health treatment for adults in these situations.

-• Home environment is not supportive of recovery.
+3. Home environment is not supportive of recovery.
 Active abuse, unmanaged substance use, or chaos in the household prevents the work outpatient care requires.
+Resources for trauma recovery can play a critical role in rebuilding one’s life after abuse.

 Villa Healing provides this level of care for adults 18 and older in our Woodland Hills, California facility.
 Our admissions team can help determine fit during a confidential phone conversation.